akarim23131/Graph_rag_step_by_step/README.md

 2] **Token based strategy:** Splits text into chunks based on a specified number of tokens using `TokenTextSplitter` class defined in `graphrag/index/text_splitting/text_splitting.py` in the main graphrag repo.

+   **Sentenc based strategy** Splits text into sentences using `NLTL`.
+This has to be installed before implementing this strategy.
+Strategies are defined in `graphrag/index/operations/chunk_text/strategies.py` in the the main graphrag repo.